pierrejay/esp32-stm-flash/README.md

    - Built-in pull-up resistors on ESP32 UART pins

 The library handles the pin mode switching internally:
-1. Before entering flash mode, drive the `BOOT0` pin to HIGH to ensure the STM32 is in bootloader mode
+1. Before entering flash mode, it drives the `BOOT0` pin to HIGH to ensure the STM32 is in bootloader mode
-2. Enable the UART driver just before starting the flash process which will override `BOOT0` level
+2. It enables the UART driver just before starting the flash process which will override `BOOT0` level
-3. When leaving flash mode, reset both control pins and set `BOOT0` to LOW to ensure the STM32 will boot from flash
+3. When leaving flash mode, it disables the UART driver, resets both control pins and sets `BOOT0` to LOW to ensure the STM32 will boot from flash & let the user take over the pins

 Be careful especially when using a dev board as some have "hidden" pull-up or series resistor on some pins that might interfere with the `BOOT0` level.
-For example, the default TX pin of the Seeeduino XIAO ESP32S3 cannot be shared with `BOOT0`, you will have to manually put `BOOT0` to GND after flash completion to boot the STM32 from flash.
+For example, the default TX pin of the Seeeduino XIAO ESP32S3 cannot be shared with `BOOT0`, you would have to manually put `BOOT0` to GND after flash completion to boot the STM32 from flash.
+Nevertheless, it works well by using other pins of this board.

 ## Usage